emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 #Federico Filipponi @ CNR-IGAG for coregistration procedure with Arosics and GDAL

 #Lorenzo Parigi @ CNR-IREA for smoothing procedure

+# Copyright 2023 Yulun Wu for PRISMA_angle sensor zenith and azimuth.

 # HOW TO INSTALL IT
 Download docker from https://www.docker.com/products/docker-desktop/.
 Download PRISMA_code master github repo into a folder that will be the _PRISMA_code folder_.
 Download the docker image from dockerhub and then enable the docker image using the following command in the Windows terminal:
 ```cmd